just-animate/just-animate.github.io/how-to/get-started-with-angular2.md

 ---
 layout: default
-title: Getting Started - Angular 2.x
+title: Getting Started - Angular 2.0
 ---

-## Getting Started - Angular 2.x
+## Getting Started with Angular 2.0

 This getting started guide is for projects that want to include JavaScript animations inside an Angular 2.x application, a SystemJS application, or an application bundled with WebPack, Browserify, or RollupJS.

-- If your project needs basic integration, please read the [Getting Started - Basic](/getting-started/basic) documentation
+- If your project needs basic integration, please read the [Getting Started - Basic](/how-to/get-started) documentation
-- If your project uses Angular 1.x, please read the [Getting Started - Angular 1.x](/getting-started/angular1) documentation
+- If your project uses Angular 1.x, please read the [Getting Started - Angular 1.x](/how-to/get-started-with-angular1) documentation

 ### 1. Download the files for the universal version of Just Animate